superwebarmy/thealpha/party-confession-terms-of-use.md

 If you have any questions about these Terms, please contact us:

 By email: shakkygoyal@gmail.com
-Thank you for using "Never Have I Ever"!
+Thank you for using "Party Confession"!